 - Safety Management: The toxic fumes and shredded particles produced from the recycling process must be caught.

 - Security Measures: Hard drives and data storage devices can be very difficult to clean for the average consumer.
 Most recycling companies will promise you that they will erase your data or ensure the data storage is destroyed.
 This prevents your personal data from getting into the wrong hands.

 - Donation: Many working recycled computers avoid the shredding process and return to the world as a refurbished machine.
-After cosmetic repairs and memory wipes your computer it's ready for its second life as a donated machine.
+After cosmetic repairs and a memory wipe your computer it’s ready for its second life as a donated machine.

-You can recycle your cellphones, digital cameras, pagers, and two-way radios at the Muncie Mission at 400 W. Memorial Drive- Muncie or take it to East Central recycling at 701 E. Centinnial Ave.
+You can recycle your cellphones, digital cameras, pagers, and two-way radios at the Muncie Mission at 400 W. Memorial Drive- Muncie or take it to East Central recycling at 701 E. Centennial Ave.